 BAO is an amazingly modern and luxurious Chinese restaurant, with experimental cuisine.
 Lovely Uncle is my favorite place for having lunch or breakfast, with a great terrace for the summer.
 One Love Espresso Bar is a highly Instagrammable café that’s great for digital nomads to get some blogging done.
 For trendy coffee lovers, The Cake is the perfect spot.
 And to end an evening of getting to know Kiev, head over to Pink Freud for great drinks in a small by cool hidden yard!

-Read more about my favorite Kiev restaurants, bars and cafés in my Kiev Restaurant post!
+Read more about my favorite Kiev restaurants, bars and cafés in my KIEV RESTAURANT GUIDE!

-Do not miss my posts about Budapest, Tbilisi & Baku!
+- Do not miss my posts about Budapest, Tbilisi & Baku!
 All unexploited gems that you should put on your travel list!
-And if you have not visited Moscow, it is high to boo a trip to the cosmopolitan capital of Russia!
+And if you have not visited Moscow, it is high to book a trip to the cosmopolitan capital of Russia!

 Did you like this post and want to save it for later or share it with others?
 Find some pins for this post below!